Could Claap, an asynchronous video meetings platform, end the tyranny of Zoom calls? – TechCrunch

 Touzeau said: “Meetings are a necessary part of working, but it doesn’t need to be your entire day.
 Asynchronous meetings are the key to freeing up our calendars but making sure work still gets done and deadlines are met.
 We’re excited by the potential Claap has to empower people to work from anywhere.”

-George Henry, General Partner at LocalGlobe, said: “We were impressed with Robin and Pierre’s vision and the potential for Claap to allow employees to connect on a project when they need to and facilitate the ability to work from anywhere.”
+George Henry, general partner at LocalGlobe, said: “We were impressed with Robin and Pierre’s vision and the potential for Claap to allow employees to connect on a project when they need to and facilitate the ability to work from anywhere.”

-Jonathan Userovici, Partner at Headline, said: “Zoom may have been the go-to enterprise app over the past 12 months but for the thousands of businesses that are now going to be remote-first, video conferencing alone won’t be enough to keep teams connected and get work done.
+Jonathan Userovici, partner at Headline, said: “Zoom may have been the go-to enterprise app over the past 12 months but for the thousands of businesses that are now going to be remote-first, video conferencing alone won’t be enough to keep teams connected and get work done.
 Claap is the challenger tool to end video-calling fatigue.”